ktru7823/calcudoku/README.md

 80* 3 5- 2/ 11+ 1- 9* 2 3- 30* 11+ 2/ 6 8* 13+ 8+ 10* 1

 Input explanation:
 Define the board line by line, with cages defined by their number.
-On the final line, define the operations for each cage in order.
+On the final line, define the operations for each cage in order, with a space in-between each operation.

 Expected output:
 >5 4 3 1 6 2